RideXpress/docs/architecture/anypoint-platform-architecture/3-security-architecture.md

     - [3.2.4.
 API policy management](#324-api-policy-management)

 ## 3. Security Architecture
-*Document the key security architecture details that have been made to ensure the secure setup and operations of the Anypoint Platform within the customer.
-Please update the below sections as required to reflect the platform setup details.*
-TODO: ^

 ### 3.1 User Identity Management
 For the MVP phase, we will utilize the Anypoint Platform's built-in Identity Provider for User Identity Management.
 Access control will be managed directly within the Anypoint Platform for the Anypoint Platform users.